aryarahman2030/aryarahman2030.github.io/_posts/2021-09-23-databases.md

 	Neo4j, ArangoDB and OrientDB

-	Object Databases
+#### 	Object Databases
-This is also right up (down?) there with Graph Database where it’s not all that popular.
+This is also right up there with Graph Database where it’s not all that popular.
 I personally have never used it.
 I assume it is what is sounds like.
-Todo: madhu
+Todo
 	Wakanda, Object Store.